🕒 Last Updated: 25 March 2026 – Odds and market information correct at time of last update. Please check with your bookmaker for current prices.

 Attention now turns to the next episode, where candidates will face a high-pressure live TV selling task.
 Historically, this challenge has proven decisive, exposing weaknesses in communication, confidence and strategy.
 Strong performances can lead to dramatic swings in the betting, particularly with so few episodes remaining.

-The market for the next candidate to be fired is also beginning to take shape.
-Lawrence Rosenberg is currently the 6/4 favourite (40.0%) to go next after losing five of the last seven tasks.
+The market for the next candidate to be fired is also taking shape.
+Lawrence Rosenberg is the 6/4 favourite (40.0%) to go next after losing five of the last seven tasks.
 His position looks increasingly vulnerable following criticism in the latest challenge, where he and project manager Kieran McCartney opted to spend time on cost-cutting measures rather than maximising value.
+With just four episodes left and nine candidates still in contention, double or triple firings are expected as Lord Sugar looks to narrow the field quickly.